 Introducing a system that encourages employees to regularly reflect on past actions in order to inform future actions is great but is easily undermined if the reward mechanism promotes different behaviour.
 Using these check-ins to set salary or compensation is not conducive to creating an environment of honest interaction between employees and their managers, which is what results in actual learning and improvement.
 We believe the way forward is through making sure your teams are having regular, honest and useful discussions about performance that fit into their workflow, or as we call it Performance Development.
 Helping managers get into the habit of consistent coaching conversations with their reports or between team members should be the primary aim of any new performance management initiative.

 Ten years ago about 75% of companies used a ‘competitive evaluation’ performance management model, where you rate or rank people then force the distribution to remove those at the bottom.
 Now, however, 75% of companies are using the ‘coaching and development’ model that focuses on trying to help everyone perform better.
 A fantastic example of this shift is Adobe, who have implemented a ‘check-in’ system whereby managers and employees regularly have to discuss expectations and career development.
 Adobe say that this change has saved the company 100,000 manager hours a year.
 Another route to explore is GE, who focus on real time performance development using a mobile app, but more interestingly began their transition to this process by building a ‘collaboration’ room where teams agreed on shared goals.
 Consequently the engineering team that carried out this pilot, ended up redesigned a cooling system for far better performance and 50% lower cost.
-Systems such as these are a great example of companies looking objectively at their performance management systems and creating a new coaching and development style model that works well for them — and for delivering results in a working world that increasingly demands collaboration and innovation.
+Performance management systems such as these are a great example of companies looking objectively at their performance management systems and creating a new coaching and development style model that works well for them — and for delivering results in a working world that increasingly demands collaboration and innovation.
 These two examples show that simple changes like getting teams to have a shared goal and encouraging regular coaching conversations along the way to reach this goal can help you develop performance.

+By the end of the year, performance at the bank had improved by over 26% compared to managers who weren't using CoachBot.
 A key part of this process is getting teams in a room (or even a virtual meeting) and openly discussing how to improve.
 Creating an open environment where constant improvement is encouraged and not unnaturally forced on teams by HR is vital to embedding performance development and a big part of this is teams feeling comfortable to discuss difficult topics.
 CoachBot tries to foster this environment by first collecting thoughts and feelings from team members.
 Then as part of their next team meeting, we present a synthesis and encourage people to discuss it.
 In a recent 3 month pilot we found that 83% agreed or strongly agreed that CoachBot has helped them discuss difficult topics which may not have happened otherwise.
 Helping teams discuss difficult topics and solve problems themselves is the key to naturally embedding performance development into people’s day to day work.
 And creating this open, self-improving environment helps not just improve performance, but it can make all of our lives a lot easier!